 To Learn More About Reno Friends …

 You can find out more about Reno Friends by exploring the links that drop down from the All About Reno Friends link in our navigation bar.
-You can learn what happens during Sunday services, about our First Day School for children, the Alternatives to Violence program in Nevada prisons, whose work we support, and meet some of the men, women and children who attend Reno Friends.
-We’ve included a short, fun quiz to help you See If You Might Be a Quaker at heart.
+You can learn what happens during Sunday services, about our First Day School for children, our lending library, our gatherings for fellowship, the Alternatives to Violence program in Nevada prisons, whose work we support, and meet some of the men, women and children who attend Reno Friends.

 The Reno Friends Meeting House is located at 497 Highland Avenue in Reno, just east of the University of Nevada at Reno campus.
 For contact information, directions and a map, click on the Contact link above.